kriserickson/aging-coder/src/posts/older/2016-09-03-should-i-use-cordovaphonegap-or-go-native.md

 ---
 layout: post
-title: "Should I use Cordova / Phonegap or go Native?"
+title: Should I use Cordova / Phonegap or go Native?
-description: ""
+description: 'The article discusses choosing between Cordova and native apps and emphasizes that the right choice depends on features, platforms, and available expertise.
+It suggests evaluating pros and cons for both options with a structured decision…'
 category: Programming
 imagefeature: blog/direction.jpg
-tags: [Mobile,Phonegap,Cordova,Native,Programming]
+tags:
+  - Mobile
+  - Phonegap
+  - Cordova
+  - Native
+  - Programming
 featured: true
 ---